nchaikh/telegram-finance-bot/README.md

 4. The "Registros" sheet will store all financial records with the following structure:
    - Date
-   - Amount (negative for expenses/investments, positive for income and transfers)
+   - Amount (negative for expenses/investments, positive for income, transfers, and sales)
    - Account (source account)
    - Category
    - Subcategory
    - Description
-   - Type (gasto/ingreso/transferencia/inversión)
+   - Type (gasto/ingreso/transferencia/inversión/venta_inversión)
    - Additional data fields and formulas for reporting
-   - Asset (for investments)
+   - Asset (for investments and sales)
-   - Quantity (for investments)
+   - Quantity (for investments and sales)
-   - Unit Price (for investments)
+   - Unit Price (for investments and sales)

 ### 5. Deploy the Script